Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 4. **Progressive Story**: Build on previous commands to create a narrative
 5. **Test Features**: Try different types (dialogue, action, emotional moments)
 6. **Use Context**: Reference previous dialogue to maintain continuity
+7. **Listen**: Each character has a unique voice - notice the difference!

 ## 📝 Command Formatting Tips